AuthorOfTheSurf/KobraScript/README.md

     say b   >> 2                                            console.log(b);  // 2

 #### `for` and `while` loops
-For and while loops look beautiful as expected, keyword, condition, block, nice.
+For and while loops look beautiful as expected; keyword, condition, block, nice.

     $ a = 0 >> A test variable for loops.                   var a = 0; // A test variable for loops.